Camp Sexual Abuse

 Monetary awards compensate the victim for actual and expected financial losses associated with the abuse.
 For children who suffered sexual abuse, medical treatment and counseling usually make up the crux of financial losses.
 Therapy costs can be extensive and long-term.
 Medical expenses, both past and future, include:

-Doctor and hospital visits
+- Doctor and hospital visits

-Surgery
+- Surgery

-(blood tests, X-rays, and MRIs)
+- Clinical tests (blood tests, X-rays, and MRIs)

-Pain medication
+- Pain medication

 Non-monetary damages are available for pain and suffering and emotional anguish.
 Factors affecting this award include:

-Severity of pain
+Severity of Pain

 Violent sexual abuse can result in physical injuries that cause immense pain and harm.
 Examples include bruises and broken bones.

-Duration of pain
+Duration of Pain

 Some physical injuries take a long time to heal and can be painful long term.
 Other physical injuries might not ever fully heal.

-Amount of medical expenses
+Amount of Medical Expenses

 There’s no formula, but generally, the higher the amount of documented medical costs, the greater the award for pain and suffering.